pbierkortte/AI-Prompt-Toolkit/tools/llm_cot_meta_prompt_template.md

 > While this template can significantly enhance the quality of your LLM's output by guiding it through a structured reasoning process, it's important to remember that it won't fundamentally change the LLM's underlying capabilities.
 It cannot make the LLM inherently smarter or grant it abilities it doesn't already possess.
 To maximize the effectiveness of this template, it's recommended to utilize powerful web-based LLMs or larger language models that have a greater capacity for reasoning and complex task execution.
 ## Usage

 To use this template, simply replace the placeholder `[Insert Task Input Here]` with the specific instructions or details for the task you want the LLM to perform.
-The template provides a structured framework that guides the LLM through the following stages:

-*(The detailed explanation of stages 0-9 remains the same as in the original file)*

 ## Customization